WASHINGTON — There are currently only 313,000 truck parking spaces in the United States.

 USDOT officials say these projects will improve safety, freight operations and make freight transportation more sustainable.
 The Federal Motor Carrier Safety Administration (FMCSA) also awarded $1.4 million in grant funding to Montana and Kentucky to improve truck parking through its High Priority Innovative Technology Deployment grants.

 “One of the leading causes of truck crashes is driver fatigue.
 It is clear that adequate rest for drivers is foundational for safe operations.
-We have heard loud and clear from drivers — they need more places to rest, and they need to be safe and secure while doing so,” FMCSA Administrator Robin Hutcheson.
+We have heard loud and clear from drivers — they need more places to rest, and they need to be safe and secure while doing so,” FMCSA Administrator Robin Hutcheson said.
 “We are proactively working at the local and regional level to point to the numerous resources across USDOT for truck parking construction, expansion, and technology solutions, and we will continue to work collaboratively with agencies within USDOT and with all of our partners in the industry.”

 Additionally, USDOT has updated guidance on the sources of federal funding that are eligible for states interested in making further investments in truck parking.
 States and other government entities can apply for grants or prioritize formula funding for capacity projects from over $47.4 billion in eight programs.